SWOSSAA CONSTITUTION

 2.5 -- Financial Records

-in a ledger with each activity showing the receipts and expenditures applicable
+be recorded in a ledger with each activity showing the receipts and

 2.6 -- Financial Year